About Catheter Ablation Atrial Fibrillation

 If you have atrial fibrillation that is not well controlled by medication, your doctor may recommend catheter ablation.
 Catheter ablation is a minimally invasive procedure that may lessen the number of episodes or treat your atrial fibrillation.

-was like for these particular patients, both before and after their
+Read about the experiences of people who have received catheter ablation for atrial fibrillation.
+You will learn first-hand what life was like for these particular patients, both before and after their procedures.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.